Abizern/hblog/about.markdown

 - Have a look at my pictures on [Flickr](http://www.flickr.com/people/stompy/ "Flickr page").
 - Do you want to connect with me at [LinkedIn](https://uk.linkedin.com/in/abizern "LinkedIn")?
 - Have a look at my posts about Git over at [365Git](http://365git.tumblr.com)

+## GPG

+Key ID: 7E2C07666BEEED1C
+Key Signature: CF1C 8FE5 A508 0E70 4BCB  97DE 7E2C 0766 6BEE ED1C
+Key: Available on a keyserver near you or you can [download it](http://abizern.org/GPGKey.asc) from here.

 ## Colophon